pijamarda/Porra_Django/README.md

 # Porra Django

-## Linux install (instructions for Ubuntu Server 12.04):
+## Linux install (instructions for Ubuntu Server 14.04):

 ### Pre-requisites:

+PostgreSQL:
+Check with:
+*psql --version*
+psql (PostgreSQL) 9.5.4

 We need to install Postgresql Database from:
 http://www.postgresql.org/download/linux/
-These commands should be enough (for 9.4 version):
+These commands should be enough (for 9.5 version):
-*sudo apt-get install postgresql-9.4*
+*sudo apt-get install postgresql-9.5*
-If the 9.4 is not in the repository follow instructions here:
+If the 9.5 is not in the repository follow instructions here:
 http://www.postgresql.org/download/linux/ubuntu/
 and then repeat the command:
-*sudo apt-get install postgresql-9.4*
+*sudo apt-get install postgresql-9.5*

 Python3 must be installed in the system, with pip/pip3 commands available:
 https://www.python.org/downloads/